 Throughout 2009 and into 2010, parents and students visited Montessori high schools in Cincinnati and Cleveland.
 Parents then turned to David Kahn, executive director of the Montessori High School at University Circle in Cleveland, to confer with them on the development of the school.
-After the formation of a conglomerate of parents, students, educators, University of Kentucky administrators, and Montessori professionals, the school was launched in August 2011, in working partnership with the University of Kentucky College of Education P20 Innovation Lab.
+After the formation of a conglomerate of parents, students, educators, University of Kentucky administrators, and Montessori professionals, the school was launched in August 2011, working in partnership with the University of Kentucky College of Education P20 Innovation Lab.

-The school offers a curriculum that meets national and state standards while allowing room for individualized learning and educational exploration.
-The Montessori High School has vibrant academic and extra-curricular offerings and a committed and diverse student body and staff.
-In keeping with Montessori philosophy, the school offers several overnight trips each year, to build community and to experience hands-on environmental learning.
-Students are required to perform community service work and they volunteer with several non-profit groups throughout the bluegrass.
-Classes are small and our students come from public, private, and home-school settings.
-With more than ten full-time and part-time faculty and administrators, the school is able to give each student the individual attention they need.
+The school offers a curriculum that exceeds national and state standards while allowing room for individualized learning and educational exploration.
+The Montessori High School has vibrant academic and extra-curricular offerings and a committed student body and staff.
+In keeping with Montessori philosophy, the school offers several overnight trips each year to build community and to experience hands-on environmental learning.
+Students are required to perform community service work and they volunteer with several non-profit groups throughout the Bluegrass.
+Classes are small, and our students come from public, private, and home-school settings.
+With qualified and passionate faculty and administrators, the school is able to challenge the individual student.
 Our school is one of only a handful of Montessori high schools nationwide.
 We are a pioneering effort representing the core values of peace, community, learning, and kindness.
 We are proud to be a part of Lexington’s rich and exemplary education community.

 In 2013, The Montessori High School graduated its first student.
 The number of graduates continues to grow.